apostrophe-express

 uses and extends to implement both API routes and page-serving routes.

-object is made available as apos.app
+The Express app object is made available as apos.app, and

-Express routes directly in your modules via apos.app.get
+Express routes directly in your modules via apos.app.get,

-, etc., however be sure to also check
+apos.app.post, etc., however be sure to also check

 out the route method available